 As often as not, the behaviour of other visitors to such dark tourism locations can prove just as interesting as a study of the site itself.

 An Introduction to Dark Tourism

-Some have labelled Dark Tourism a kind of exploitation, whereby heightened emotional responses to a place are marketed as a unique selling point.
-The media also has a lot to answer for in this field; whether it’s a horror flick reframing the victims of Chernobyl as radioactive mutant zombies, or even Bram Stoker’s retelling of Transylvanian folklore and history.
+Perhaps more dubious still are those destinations which cater specifically to this kind of death-fetishism.
+Some commentators have labelled dark tourism a kind of exploitation, whereby heightened emotional responses are marketed as a selling point.
+The media also has a lot to answer for in this field; whether it’s a horror film reframing the victims of Chernobyl as radioactive mutant zombies, or even going back as far as Bram Stoker’s 1897 interpretation of Transylvanian folklore and history.